Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may also order other tests that measure substances in your urine or blood.
+Your healthcare provider may also order other tests that measure substances in your urine or blood.
 These include:

 Sodium in your urine